btford/grunt-conventional-changelog/README.md

 ### dest
 Defaults to `CHANGELOG.md`.
 The destination to write the changelog, and to read the existing changelog from.

-### editor
+### editor (*deprecated*)
 If specified, it runs given command before finishing the task.
-This is useful if you want to manually polish the generated changelog.
+This is useful if you want to manually polish the generated changelog. **This option will be deprecated in the next major release.
+Please use [grunt-shell](https://github.com/sindresorhus/grunt-shell) instead.**

 For instance you can set it to `subl -w`.